accurascan/Qatar-Android-SDK/README.md

      * set motion threshold to detect motion on camera document *
      * @param context          Activity context
-     * @param motionThreshold  is 1 to 100, 1 means it allows 1% motion on document and more than 100% it can not allow document to scan
+     * @param motionThreshold  is 1 to 100, 1 means it allows 1% motion on document and 100 means it
+                               can not detect motion and allow document to scan.
      * @param errorMessage     To display your custom message
      * @return 1 if success else 0
      */